There are no subcategories registered in this section..

 Why do checkbuttons appear broken in menus until the menu item is highlighted or hovered over with the mouse?

-This is due to a somewhat long-standing incompatibility between how Tk draws menus and Windows' animated menu/window features (ie., the feature that causes menus to "grow down" rather than simply appear).
+This is due to an incompatibility between Tk and some older versions of Windows.
+The incompatibility is (or was) between how Tk draws menus and the animated menu/window feature (i.e., the feature that causes menus to "grow down" rather than simply appear).
 Turning this feature off normally corrects the problem.
 How this is done depends on the Windows version.
 Check your display properties in the control panel.